SM UC-107: Construction and career

 The U-boat was launched on 2 June 1918 and completed on 30 November 1918.
-Because UC-107 was finished after the end of fighting, she was never commissioned into the German Imperial Navy; had she been so commissioned, she would have been named SM UC-107.
+Because UC-107 was finished after the end of fighting, she was never commissionedd into the German Imperial Navy; had she been so commissioned, she would have been named SM UC-107.
 UC-107 was awarded to the United Kingdom as a war reparation and broken up in 1921.